 - Aldehydes generally exhibit a tendency to undergo oligomerization or polymerization.

-- The carbonyl center of the aldehyde has an electron-withdrawing nature.
+- The carbonyl centre of the aldehyde has an electron-withdrawing nature.
 Therefore, the aldehyde group can be considered somewhat polar.

 Nomenclature of Aldehydes